Mike Dunne (baseball): Career

 Injuries hampered much of the rest of his career.
-He was dealt to Seattle Mariners, and later pitched for the San Diego Padres and the Chicago White Sox.
+He pitched for the San Diego Padres and the Chicago White Sox.
 His last big league game was in 1992 for the White Sox.

 Dunne's big league career covered five years and he finished with a 25–30 record and a 4.08 ERA.
 He pitched in 85 games, 76 of them as a starter, allowed 471 hits in 474 innings, fanned 205 and walked 225.

+Post-playing career

 Dunne became a coach at Bradley University in 2000 and has also coached youth baseball and basketball.
+He has also coached at Richwoods High School in Peoria.

+Dunne's son played college baseball for the Missouri State Bears.